forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 This response is good, but you can edit the prompt to generate reusable code by creating a method.

-Click **Retry** and edit the prompt for a more specific output.
-Update the prompt to say, "_Write code to provide the ability to update the FirstName for a list of users as a method_".
-The new response is –
+Click **Retry** and edit the prompt for more specific output.
+Update the prompt to say, "Write code to provide the ability to update the FirstName for a list of users as a method".
+This is the new response.

 ```
 public with sharing class AccountService {